Alvise Rodella

-Alvise Rodella (born 12 December 2007 in Desenzano) is an Italian racing driver, competing for CLX Motorsport in the Michelin Le Mans Cup.
+Alvise Rodella (born 12 December 2007 in Desenzano del Garda) is an Italian racing driver set to compete for Rinaldi Racing in the European Le Mans Series.

 Career

-Following a brief karting career where he most notably finished sixth in the 2022 Trofeo Andrea Margutti in X30 Senior and 10th at Lonato in the 2022 WSK Champions Cup, Rodella joined AS Motorsport for the first two rounds of the inaugural season of Formula Winter Series.
+Following a brief karting career where he most notably finished sixth in the 2022 Andrea Margutti Trophy in X30 Senior and tenth at Lonato in the 2022 WSK Champions Cup, Rodella joined AS Motorsport for the first two rounds of the inaugural season of Formula Winter Series.
 After taking a best result of seventh in race two at Jerez, Rodella joined MP Motorsport to compete in Spanish F4.
-In his only season in the championship, Rodella scored points three times, taking a best result of ninth in race three at Navarra to finish 20th in the standings at season's end.
+In his only season in the championship, he scored points three times, taking a best result of ninth in race three at Navarra to finish 20th in the standings at season's end.

 In 2024, Rodella joined Xcel Motorsport to compete in the Formula 4 UAE Championship.
 Initially racing in the first two rounds, Rodella then stayed with the team for the entire season, scoring three top tens, including a best result of sixth in the reverse-grid race of the first Yas Marina round.
 For the rest of the season, Rodella joined Van Amersfoort Racing for a dual campaign in both the Italian F4 Championship and Euro 4 Championships.
 After taking best results of 11th at Le Castellet in the former and 17th at Mugello in the latter, Rodella left the team and both championships in September.

 Leaving single-seaters at the end of 2024, Rodella joined CLX Motorsport alongside Pierre-Alexandre Provost to compete in the LMP3 class of the Michelin Le Mans Cup.
-Finishing runner-up on his prototype debut at Barcelona, Rodella took his first win in the series by 11 seconds at Le Castellet.
+Finishing runner-up on his prototype debut at Barcelona, Rodella then took his first win in the series by 11 seconds at Le Castellet and scored another podium at Silverstone, to end the year fourth in points.

+Rodella remained in LMP3 competition in 2026, as he joined Rinaldi Racing to make his debut in the European Le Mans Series.